Miicroo/ha-swedish_calendar/README.md

 # Swedish calendar
 This is a HomeAssistant sensor for showing data about swedish holidays.
-It uses the api at *api.dryg.net* to generate statistics as sensors.
+It uses the api at *sholiday.faboul.se* to generate statistics as sensors.
 The sensors are checked once per day (at midnight).

 ## Installation